 [I will rescue those who love Me]

 Andrew and I both grew up with loving fathers who understood the importance of discipline.
-Correction and guidance are simply necessary and mandatory components of our upbringing that are meant to shape the person we’ll become, and keep us safely on course.
+Correction and guidance are simply necessary and mandatory components of our upbringing that are meant to shape the person we’ll become, keeping us safely on course.

 Boundaries are set for our protection, and discipline that’s accepted establishes fundamental character traits like kindness, giving, and thankfulness.
 While we understood that our fathers meant business, we also understood that they loved us very much.
 The fact that they took the time to teach and train us even proved this for us.